 “A man’s interest in a single bluebird is worth more than a complete but dry list of the fauna and flora of a town.” – Henry David Thoreau

-We are so blessed to live in a region of the world that has a diverse and beautiful assortment of both flora and fauna.
+At The Bluffs on the Cape Fear, we are so fortunate to be located in a region of the world that has a diverse and beautiful assortment of both flora and fauna — coastal, southeastern NC.
 Even Henry David Thoreau would agree that there is nothing dry about it!
 Flora and fauna are words originating from Latin.
 Flora in Latin means goddess of the flower and Fauna refers to the goddess of fertility.
 Two beautiful terms to describe both the plants and animals that are indigenous to any geographical location.
 Many people plan entire vacations around visiting exotic locations to experience the incredible flora and fauna there.
-Luckily for us, we live in a region that contains some of the most amazing flora and fauna around!
+Luckily, our homeowners live in a region that contains some of the most amazing flora and fauna around!

 With around 300 species of trees and almost 3,000 varieties of flowering plants, North Carolina is home to some amazing plant life.